-CBG should be monitored hourly and maintained between 4-7mmol/l (with 4-8mmol/l acceptable) during labour to minimise the risk of neonatal hypoglycaemia.
-This may require intravenous insulin infusion as per local or JBDS-IP (under preparation) protocol.
+CBG should be monitored hourly and maintained between 4-7 mmol/L (4-8 mmol/L acceptable) during labour to minimise the risk of neonatal hypoglycaemia.
+This may require intravenous insulin infusion as per local or JBDS (under preparation) protocol.